Our Executive Management Group

 Our Executive Management Group members

-Ben has over 14 years' investment experience across a range of asset classes, including nine years with Schroder in London, recently as Head of Portfolio Construction and Manager Selection for the group's UK private wealth business and previously as asset allocation strategist specialising in the not-for-profit sector.
+Ben has over 16 years' experience across the superannuation and investment management professions.
+Before joining us, Ben spent eight years with Schroders in London, more recently as Head of Portfolio Management for the group's UK private wealth business, and previously as Asset Allocation Strategist specialising in the not-for-profit sector.

-Ben is a Certified Investment Management Analyst and holds a Bachelor of Economics and a Graduate Diploma in Applied Finance and Investment.
+Ben holds a Bachelor of Economics and a Graduate Diploma in Applied Finance and Investment, and completed a Certified Investment Management Analyst qualification in 2013.
 He joined us in December 2012.

 Karen Horne - General Manager, Superannuation Services